Jeff D Merrell

 Instructor, MS in Learning & Organizational Change Program

-Jeff's role as Associate Director includes leading the educational technology strategy for MSLOC and the program's innovative use of social collaboration and social media technologies.
+Jeff's role as Associate Director includes leading the educational technology strategy for MSLOC and the program's use of social collaboration and social media technologies.
 His professional background includes experience as both a consultant and corporate leader in organizational learning and knowledge management.
-He is founder of Purple Line Associates, a consultancy and research practice established in 2001 to help organizations define knowledge sharing and collaboration strategies and to implement new technologies and practices.
+He was founder of Purple Line Associates, a consultancy and research practice established in 2001 to help organizations define knowledge sharing and collaboration strategies and to implement new technologies and practices.
 His past consulting work included projects for global leaders in the pharmaceutical and retail industries as well as not-for-profit and federal government organizations.